sentinelfoxinc/knowledge-base/index.md

 ## 🔍 Our Vision

-“To build cloud-native ecosystems that are secure by design, cost-efficient by automation, and intelligent by architecture.”
+>  To build cloud-native ecosystems that are secure by design, cost-efficient by automation, and intelligent by architecture.

 We don’t just adapt to the latest technologies — we shape how they’re used to make cloud environments smarter, faster, and safer.